 Site icon Circuit Ideas for You

-They control big power load using small signal which is very useful.
+Relays are very important in electric circuit for switching ON/OFF, as they control big power load using small signal which is very useful.

-Choice changes how circuit works with each has pros and cons.
+Hence, choice changes how circuit works with each has pros and cons.

-Collector side coil connects to collector which is easy design, handle high voltage/current, good for heavy load.
+Collector side coil connects to collector which is easy design, handle high voltage/current, good for heavy load and if transistor is in saturation then relay is fully ON.

-Emitter side coil connects between emitter and ground which is good for low voltage use.
+Emitter side coil connects between emitter and ground which is good for low voltage use, so check both the designs and choose best for your project.

 Understanding Transistor Switching: